ivanbratovic/laebelmaker/README.md

 ```

 Install all requirements before contributing.
 This is required for `pre-commit`.
-All requirements for development are given in `requirements.txt`.
+All requirements for development are given in `requirements-dev.txt`.

 Before commiting, install pre-commit hooks for Git by running:
 ```